JuliaCollections/DataStructures.jl/README.rst

 ``next`` and ``done``.
 It is usual practice, however, to call these functions implicitly with a for-loop rather than explicitly, so they are presented here in for-loop notation.
-Internally, all of these iterations are implemented with indices that are advanced via the ``advance_ind`` operation.
+Internally, all of these iterations are implemented with tokens that are advanced via the ``advance`` operation.
 Each iteration of these loops requires O(log *n*) operations to advance the index.

 -----------------------------------
-Iterating over an entire container
+Iteration
 -----------------------------------
 The following loops over the entire container ``m``, where ``m`` is a SortedDict::